nfarina/homebridge-tesla/README.md

 Additionally, you'll find that when you tap into the car in the Home app to, say, open the trunk, you'll see a big scrolling page of switches and locks with _no labels_.
 This is just what the Home app does.

 To improve this, you can create a new "Room" in HomeKit for each car.
 So you might have a "Model Y" room, and you can place your Model Y accessory inside there.
-Then you can configure it to "Show as separate tiles" and you get this lovely presentation of all your widgets in the "room".
+Then you can configure it to "Show as separate tiles" and you get this lovely presentation of all your widgets in the "room" (pictured at top).

 Here's a [video demonstrating the complete setup process as of iOS 16](https://youtu.be/sgDJmwwSOYA).